top of page

 Materials & devices used in the construction of biodigesters include coats for gas-holder, piping systems (pipes, valves & accessories), and pumps.
 The piping system has to be reliably gas-tight during the life-span of the biogas unit.
 Galvanized steel or PVC pipes are most commonly used for this purpose.

-Almost 2/3 of biogas production in 2018 was used to generate electricity & heat, with an approximately equal split between electricity-only facilities and co‑generation facilities (Figure 2).
-In Europe, most biogas production today comes from municipal wastewater; and in the U.S., from crops (Figure 3).
-[IEA, 2022].
+Almost 2/3 of biogas production in 2018 was used for electricity & heat, with an approximately equal split between electricity-only facilities and co‑generation facilities (Figure 2).
+And, in short, in Europe most biogas production today comes from crops; and in the U.S., from municipal wastewater (Figure 3).
+Biomethane, in turn, is produced by upgrading biogas and represents a major source of future growth, with around 90% (100% in Brazil) of current biomethane output originating from biogas upgrading.

 Biomethane